Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations: Methodology

+Prior works replaced geometric intersection with neural networks (DeepSets) to avoid vanishing gradients when boxes are disjoint \cite{Mei_2024,boxcd,improving_ident}.
+In a pure volume-based overlap, disjoint boxes yield zero signal.
+However, our method remains stable because our optimization objective (Eq. \ref{eq:inclusion}) minimizes the distance between the query box corners and the answer entity, rather than maximizing box overlap volume.
+Even if two parent boxes $B_1$ and $B_2$ are disjoint, the resulting intersection box $I$ (calculated via coordinate-wise max and min) produces coordinates that are effectively `inverted' in the disjoint dimensions.
+The distance function then remains differentiable with respect to these corners.
+Consequently, the backpropagation signal effectively pulls the boundaries of the parent boxes $B_1$ and $B_2$ towards the answer $\va$, forcing the boxes to move until they overlap.

-Our approach differs from previous methods that use deep neural networks to handle intersections.
-For example, for a set of query boxes $b_1,\ldots,b_k$, Query2box~\cite{query2box}, computes the intersection by using multi-layer perceptrons (MLPs) on the box centers and box offsets.
-Thus, processing each $n$-dimensional box using MLPs with $L$ layers, input size $n$ and hidden size $d$ requires $O(n\cdot d + L \cdot d^2)$ operations and the complexity of computing the intersection for $k$ boxes is $O(k\cdot (n \cdot d + L\cdot d^2))$.
+In terms of complexity, processing each $n$-dimensional box using, for instance, an multi-layer perceptron (MLP) with $L$ layers, input size $n$ and hidden size $d$ requires $O(n\cdot d + L \cdot d^2)$ operations and the complexity of computing the intersection for $k$ boxes is $O(k\cdot (n \cdot d + L\cdot d^2))$.
 Cones are represented as two $n$-dimensional vectors~\cite{cone,acone}, the complexity of computing intersection has the same bounds as Query2Box.
-On the other hand, following the geometric definition of Equation \ref{eq:intersection} requires $O(k\cdot n)$ operations.
+On the other hand, following the geometric definition of Equation~\ref{eq:intersection} requires $O(k\cdot n)$ operations.
 The geometric definition also provides direct geometric interpretability, which is not the case with neural networks used in previous works~\cite{gqe,query2box,betae,cone,acone}.

-\paragraph{Geometric negation.} The computation of the complement of a box is not a closed operation and corresponds to a potential infinitely large region (Figure \ref{fig:negation}).
-However, in some practical applications of query embeddings, the complement of a box $B_1$, denoted as $\bar{B}_1$, is intended to intersect another box $B_2$.
-When $B_1$ and $B_2$ are disjoint the resulting intersection is $B_2$ itself.
-We use this assumption to make our method capable of encoding queries with negation and we show in Theorems \ref{thm:box_overlap_prob} and \ref{thm:dimension_effect} in Appendix ~\ref{app:theory} that the probability of two boxes to overlap decreases exponentially when dimensionality increases.
-With this assumption, negation queries are approximated as specific types of positive queries (Table~\ref{tab:approximation_neg}).
+\paragraph{Geometric negation.} The geometric complement of a box is not a box (it is the union of open half-spaces), preventing closed-form logical negation.
+However, in multi-hop reasoning, negation rarely appears in isolation (e.g., `give me everything that is not a Person'); it typically appears as a constraint upon a positive query (e.g., `European countries that are not in the EU').

+We model this specific structure not as a set complement, but as a geometric exclusion constraint.
+Given a positive query box $B_p$ and a negative query box $B_n$, we model the query $B_p \land \neg B_n$ by enforcing the answer embeddings to minimize distance to $B_p$ while maximizing the distance from the interior of $B_n$.
+This avoids the need to explicitly represent the non-box shape of $\neg B_n$ in the latent space.

+While this design does not support absolute complement, it effectively models the negation form typical in KG queries (e.g., `A but not B'), making it highly applicable to standard benchmarks.